Stockholm university

 About me

-I am working on investigating both the positive (e.g. organisational justice, leadership, social support, collaboration) and negative factors (e.g. bullying and violence) at the workplace and how these factors are associated with the development of health outcomes, such as cardiometabolic diseases and sleep.
+My work focuses on examining how both positive workplace factors (e.g., organizational justice, effective leadership, social support, and collaboration) and negative factors (e.g., bullying and workplace violence) contribute to the development of health outcomes, including cardiometabolic conditions and sleep problems.

 Publications